-Teaching and Learning STRENGTHEN QUALITY AND REPUTATION OF ACADEMIC PROGRAMS AND UNIVERSITIES
+Teaching and Learning

-The University of South Florida System continues to increase the quality and reputation of its academic programs - evidenced by the record-setting upward trend of its student profile.
-In just 15 years, the average SAT score of incoming freshmen has improved from 1065 to 1212, and the average high school GPA has increased from 3.49 to 4.04.
-Incoming ACT scores now stand at an average of 27.
+STRENGTHEN QUALITY AND REPUTATION OF ACADEMIC PROGRAMS AND UNIVERSITIES

+The University of South Florida continues to increase the quality and reputation of its academic programs - evidenced by the record-setting upward trend of its student profile.
+In just 15 years, the average SAT score of incoming freshmen has improved from 1064 to 1223 (1806 on the three-part SAT), and the average high school GPA has increased from 3.49 to 4.08.
+Incoming ACT scores now stand at an average of 28.
+Approximately 700 freshmen are now enrolled in the USF Honors College, the largest intake ever, including a growing number of high school valedictorians, salutatorians, National Merit Scholars, and USF Provost Scholars.
 It's equally telling that this year the Morsani College of Medicine had a 24 percent increase in applicants, with 5,000 applicants vying for just 170 slots, and its first-year class of medical students has the highest average MCAT scores in the entire state of Florida.